setiadeepanshu01/ai-grid/README.md

 - **Chunk Linking** - Link raw source text chunks to the answers for traceability and provenance.
 - **Extract with natural language** - Use natural language queries to extract structured data from unstructured documents.
 - **Customizable extraction rules** - Define rules to guide the extraction process and ensure data quality.
 - **Custom formatting** - Control the output format of your extracted data.
-Knowledge table current supports text, list of text, number, list of numbers, and boolean formats.
+AI Grid current supports text, list of text, number, list of numbers, and boolean formats.
 - **Filtering** - Filter documents based on metadata or extracted data.
 - **Exporting as CSV or Triples** - Download extracted data as CSV or graph triples.
 - **Chained extraction** - Reference previous columns in your extraction questions using @ i.e. "What are the treatments for `@disease`?".